kevin-troy/mpc_mirror_trajectories/README.md

-# pointing_mirror_trajectories
+# Pointing Mirror Trajectories
-MPC applied to a mirror for trajectory generation and simulation.
+MPC applied to a mirror for trajectory generation and control.